Photo Studios for Hire in London

 Photo Studios Hire Guide

-With such a thriving cultural life and numerous artsy neighbourhoods dotted with galleries, street art and creative spaces, the city attracts talent from all over the world.
-Whether you’re a seasoned professional on the lookout for the perfect space to shoot your next project or a beginner who wants to experiment with studio photography, you can be sure to find your place in vast London!
-As one of the world’s most creative cities, the UK’s capital is filled with amazing studios ready to spark up your imagination and help you create your best work!
+With such a thriving cultural life and numerous artsy neighbourhoods dotted with galleries, street art, and creative spaces, the city attracts talent from all over the world.
+Photo studios in London are abundant.
+Whether you’re a seasoned professional on the lookout for the perfect space to shoot your next project or a beginner who wants to experiment with studio photography, London’s professional spaces will cater to your needs.
+As one of the world’s most creative cities, the UK’s capital is filled with amazing photography studios ready to spark up your imagination and help you create your best work!

 Explore the cultural heart of London located in South Bank, try your luck in bohemian Shoreditch or join the hip crowd in Camden.
-Whichever area of the capital you’re interested in, Tagvenue will help you book your perfect photo studio in just a few clicks.
-Browse through our listings or use our search engine and smart filters to find exactly what you need.
+Whichever area of the capital you’re interested in, Tagvenue will help you book your perfect portrait studio in London in just a few clicks.
+Browse through our listings of photo shoot locations or use our search engine and smart filters to find exactly what you need.
 And if you need more tips on organising the photo shoot or hiring the right space, check out our practical guide below.

-If it’s your first time hiring a photography studio, you’re probably wondering what’s involved and if there’s anything special that you should pay attention to.
-So, why not check out our quick introduction to studio photography in London.
+If it’s your first time hiring one of the photo studios in London, you’re probably wondering what’s involved and if there’s anything special that you should pay attention to.
+So, why not check out our quick introduction to studio photography in London?

 What equipment should a photo studio have?

-When booking your photo studio, first and foremost make sure that it has all the equipment you are going to need to make your photo shoot a success.
+When booking your photo studio in London, first and foremost make sure that it has all the equipment you are going to need to make your photo shoot a success.
 Here’s a basic checklist to keep in mind:

 • Background – One of the most important things is the right backdrop that will make your subject pop.
 These come in all shapes and sizes, and the materials they’re made of include paper, muslin and vinyl, among others.
 Using black velvet fabric as a background is a good tip, as it absorbs light and creates a nice, dark tone.
 Remember about stable background support poles, too.
-Some photographic studios in London even have their own cycloramas.
+Some portrait studios in London even have their own cycloramas.
 This type of backdrop gives you a lot of artistic freedom, as it’s often full angle.
-Price Studios in Battersea even offers a green screen cyclorama, which is perfect for special effects and means the space also works well as a film studio.
+Some venues may even offer a green screen cyclorama, which is perfect for special effects and means the space also works well as a film studio.

 • Reflectors – Bounce flash technique is getting more and more recognition, as it allows you to modify the lighting in many ways.
 You can either use traditional standing umbrellas or highly portable, collapsible circular reflectors with a bigger surface.
 These are able to soften the light, as well as modify its warmth.
 You can make the light cooler or warmer, using either golden or silver reflectors.